uayebforever/jc-handbook/jc-handbook/source/seaboat.rst

 of the ship’s crew act as ordered.
 They may be also required to assist in recovery.

-#. .. rubric:: Sea Boat layout
-      :name: sea-boat-layout

-   .. rubric:: Preparation and operation of the Sea Boat – refer Module
-      12. For the position of Boat Rope, Painter and Painter Pendent refer to separate diagrams on pages 8, 9 and 10.
+Preparation and operation of the Sea Boat – refer Module 12.
+For the position of Boat Rope, Painter and Painter Pendent refer to separate diagrams on pages 8, 9 and 10.
-      :name: preparation-and-operation-of-the-sea-boat-refer-module-12.-for-the-position-of-boat-rope-painter-and-painter-pendent-refer-to-separate-diagrams-on-pages-8-9-and-10.

 View of Ship’s Port side.
 (Boat stowed)